wanderingmatt/carloslamas.tv/README.md

 `$ npm run start`

+## Cache Busting

+If you run into issues will developing locally, the `clean` task will delete the Parcel cache and your current `dist` directory — providing you with a clean slate for your next rebuild.

+`$npm run clean`

 ## Deploying

 The `deploy` task will automatically rebuild your app, copy everything in the local `dist` folder to the `gh-pages` branch, and push it to GitHub.